Oregu/clj-quines/README.md

 - interp.clj — Non-relational λ-calculus interpreter (from quines paper, TODO: write a name)
 - core.clj — Relational λ-calculus interpreter

-The final purpose is to learn how Will done that and to make similar interpreter for λ-calculus.
+The final purpose is to learn how Will did that and to make similar interpreter for λ-calculus.